awsaavedra/awsaavedra.github.io/content/documentation.md

     - look for memory training experts with proven track record.
 Jim Kwik is quite interesting.

 5. Moon Walking with Einstein, Joshua Foer
+6. Building a Second Brain by Tiago Forte

 ## 7. Social and Cultural Life